apache/spark/docs/streaming-programming-guide.md

 the `(word, 1)` pairs) and the `runningCount` having the previous count.
 For the complete Python code, take a look at the example [stateful_network_wordcount.py]({{site.SPARK_GITHUB_URL}}/blob/master/examples/src/main/python/streaming/stateful_network_wordcount.py).

-Spark will run the updateStateByKey for all existing keys, regardless of whether they have new data in a batch or not.
-If updateStateByKey returns None then the key-value pair will be eliminated.

 </div>
 </div>